 - large handful runner beans stringy bits removed and cut into 3-4 pieces (use green beans if runner beans aren't available)

 - 400 g tin of cannellini beans drained and rinsed

 - 1.5 litres vegetable stock

 - salt and pepper to taste

 - vegetarian or vegan Parmesan cheese alternative optional

 Heat the olive oil over a medium heat in a large, heavy based saucepan.
 Add the onion, garlic and carrots, cover and sweat for 10 minutes until softening.
 Stir in the courgette, peppers, runner beans and oregano and cook for a further 5 minutes.

 Pour in the tinned tomatoes, beans and 1 litre of the vegetable stock.
 Bring to the boil, then cover and simmer for 30 minutes until the vegetables are tender.
 Stir occasionally, adding more stock if needed.

-Stir in the chopped parsley if desired and serve with grated parmesan (vegan or vegetarian), salt and pepper.
+Stir in the chopped parsley and serve with grated parmesan (vegan or vegetarian) and croutons or bread if desired.